 where we have distinguished color indices $I,\bar{I}$ to emphasize that ($W^{\bar{I}}$) $W^{I}$ transforms in the (anti)fundamental representation.
-This is just a formal feature since for now we will only consider one matter-line (note also that the mass does not depend on $I$).
+This is just a formal feature since for now we will only consider one matter line (note also that the mass does not depend on $I$).
 Here

-Now consider the three point amplitude obtained from (\ref{eq:wym})
+Now consider the three point amplitude obtained from (\ref{eq:wym}),

 By recalling the example of (\ref{eq:3ptqcd}) we can easily identify the scalar and dipole pieces in these two terms.
 Note that $\varepsilon_{1}\cdot J^{\mu\nu}\cdot\varepsilon_{2}^{*}=2 \varepsilon_{1}^{[\mu}\varepsilon_{2}^{*\nu]}$ and hence we obtain $g=1$.
 This is consistent with the value of $g=\frac{1}{s}$ obtained for minimally covariantized Lagrangians as conjectured by Belinfante \cite{Belinfante1953}.
 We then proceed to modify the value of $g$ by adding the interaction